ShoppeOrg/shoppe/frontend/README.md

 ## Tests
 Tests are written in python.
 Before running test **make sure you are in root folder**

+Create virtual environment for python (skip if you have one)

+`python3 -m venv tests/venv`

 Activate python virtual environment (skip if you have already activated it)

 `source tests/venv/bin/activate`